lsst-sqre/sqr-069/index.rst

 These use cases are not well-supported by the current design.

 In return, this design provides massive improvements in simplicitly and ease of understanding.
-It enables the use of opaque tokens backed by a centralized data store (see :ref:`Token format <token-format>`, which in turn provides simple revocation and short tokens.
+It enables the use of opaque tokens backed by a centralized data store (see :ref:`token-format`), which in turn provides simple revocation and short tokens.
 It limits the scope of compromise of the identity management system to a single deployment.
 It also avoids the numerous complexities around token lifetime, management, logging, and concepts of identity inherent in a federated design.
 For example, different deployments of the Science Platform are likely to have different sets of authorized users, which would have to be taken into account for cross-cluster authentication and authorization.